puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 To clarify, the only reason why I am migrating to Wordpress.org is because the next step, using a Wordpress-to-Jekyll exporter plugin, only works on Wordpress.org sites, because Wordpress.com sites don't allow external plugins to be installed.
 (Remember what I said earlier about how we don't have much control over Wordpress.com sites?
 Case in point!)
+But before we do that, there's a critical step we'll want to do: change the permalinks for Wordpress to conform to Jekyll's default style.

+TODO describe, include image?

 This plugin, founded by GitHub staff member Ben Balter, can be found (you guessed it) [on GitHub](https://github.com/benbalter/wordpress-to-jekyll-exporter).
 What you need to do is go to the